rheia-framework/RHEIA/docs/sphinx/methods.rst

 The surrogate-assisted RDO algorithm consists of NSGA-II to perform the optimization, while PCE is applied on each design sample to provide the statistical moments as fitness values.
 Like in NSGA-II, the first step consists of generating a first population of design samples.
-For each design sample in this first population, a PCE is constructed for each quantity of interest.
+For each design sample in this first population, a full or sparse PCE is constructed for each quantity of interest.
 To illustrate, if the optimization problem consists of two quantities of interest (e.g.\ the efficiency and total cost of a system), then two PCEs are created to quantify the mean and standard deviation for each quantity of interest.
 To quantify the coefficients for each PCE, a set of random samples is generated, based on the distributions of the random parameters.